-Coming Soon!
-Frame and Frills will have the full line of Fusion paints, products and supplies in the studio and online for purchase.
+Frame and Frills is fully stocked with Fusion Mineral Paints, products and DIY supplies in the studio shop and online.

 Just to tease your imagination… Here are a few of my projects.